 Click start on the timer when you’re ready to go, but don’t stop until that timer ends.
 You can use the timer on your phone or do a quick Google search for an online timer.

 One of the advantages of being intensely focused is that your brain can get really creative, so new ideas, thoughts, and actions pop into it.
 Although this is great, it can harm your focus for the current task you’re working on.

-You don’t want to stop these creative thoughts, so to prevent you from starting to multi-task and leave this deeply focused mindset, have a notepad and pen next to you at all times.
+You don’t want to stop these creative thoughts, so to prevent you from starting to multi-task and leaving this deeply focused mindset, have a notepad and pen next to you at all times.

 As soon as a thought or action that isn’t related to the task in hand pops into your mind, write it down.
-Nothing detailed – just one or two words max, so when you can go back to it later, it’s enough for you to remember why you added it.
+Just write one or two words max, so when you can go back to it later, it’s enough for you to remember why you added it.

 4. Take Control of Your Day